turbocrime/webnect/README.md

 i have never written a usb driver before, nor even a typescript library, so critique is welcome.

-currently, this driver only supports "Xbox NUI Motor" PID `0x02b0` and "Xbox NUI Camera" PID `0x02ae` devices, because that's what i found at goodwill. theres a few different models of "kinect", some with dramatic hardware revisions. if your device doesn't work with this, please verify that it works at all, and then send me the details.
+currently, this driver only supports "Xbox NUI Motor" PID `0x02b0` and "Xbox NUI Camera" PID `0x02ae` devices, labelled "Model 1414", because that's what i found at goodwill. i believe there's a few externally-identical models of "kinect", some with dramatic hardware revisions. if your device doesn't work with this, please verify that it works at all, and then send me the details.

 ## what